|What Is the EVDL?|

 Whether your interest is energy independence, smooth, quiet performance, or ultimate greenness, why not get your own EV grin?
 Join us!
 We talk about nearly anything and everything directly related to EVs.
 All we ask is that you to stick to the list's conventions.

 Discussion is great and it's always welcome, but what we really want to do is put people into EVs.
-Since there aren't yet many production EVs offered for sale, and the ones you can buy tend to be pricey and/or limited, we'll help you build your own.
-Like most of us, you'll probably use an ordinary ICE (internal combustion engine) vehicle as a base (the glider).
-But if you're really ambitious, you might join the brave EVDL souls -- and not just professionals -- who've actually designed and built electric vehicles from the ground up.
+Sure, you can buy an EV.
+For a lot of folks that's the right answer.
+But it can be deeply satisfying to build your own.
+If you do, you'll probably use an ordinary ICE (internal combustion engine) vehicle as a base (the glider).
+If you're really ambitious, you might join the brave EVDL souls -- and not just professionals -- who've actually designed and built electric vehicles from the ground up.

 The EVDL's charter, written by the founder, says: